cadzchua/SC1015-Mini-Project/README.md

 # SC1015 Mini-Project: Titanic Survival Analysis

-## Overview
-This mini-project focuses on analysing the survival rates of passengers aboard the Titanic using data from Kaggle.
-The project aims to uncover insights regarding factors that influenced survival during the tragic sinking of the ship.

 ## Team Members
 - **Cadden Chua**
 - **Chooi Li Hang**
 - **Tristan Ng**

+## Overview
+This mini-project focuses on analysing the survival rates of passengers aboard the Titanic using data from Kaggle.
+The project aims to uncover insights regarding factors that influenced survival during the tragic sinking of the ship.

+## Motivation

 ## Objectives
 - To explore the dataset and conduct exploratory data analysis (EDA) to identify key factors affecting survival.